Sling Tension Calculator (B30.9) Skip to main content

 1. Enter Load Weight

-Choose the number of sling legs (1, 2, 3, or 4) and the sling angle measured from vertical or horizontal.
-The calculator uses T = W / (n x cos(theta)) where theta is from vertical.
+Choose the entered legs or basket slings and the sling angle from horizontal.
+The local static formula uses T = W / (credited paths x sin(angle from horizontal)).

 Built For